How Much is a Locksmith?

 This is often true.
 However, locksmiths cannot send the person working in their shop out to you.
 Those locksmiths are busy servicing customers that come into our stores.
 We send our field locksmiths to service field calls.

 The drive time it takes a field service technician to get to you depends on where all the other calls we book for that day are located.
 Unless it is an emergency lock service and we are dispatching someone immediately, we don’t know ahead of time how long it will take to get to any given job.
-So we average it out and charge a flat rate.
+So we don’t have a known expense to determine a cost of service because it’s variable.
+So how much a locksmith costs for a service call is often a flat rate.

 One thing is always true, a customer should NEVER pay more than any locksmith quoted for common services (such as lockouts, rekeying locks, and trip charges).